Last Updated on by

 Even though beets have a rich earthy flavor2 and a lot of people avoid eating them because they taste like dirt, these vegetables contain a phytonutrient known as betanin.
 Note that betanin has anti-oxidizing properties that are evident from the deep ruby red skin of beets.

 This substance improves the blood flow by opening up the blood vessels wider and letting in more oxygen.
-This increased flow of blood and iron content help reduce fatigue and lack of energy when you’re feeling sick.
+This increased flow of blood and iron content helps reduce fatigue and lack of energy when you’re feeling sick.

 Beets are also rich in vitamin C, which strengthens your immune system, helping your body fight the germs.
 When you prepare beet juice, you may add cucumbers to aid in hydration and removal of toxins that build up.
-Cucumbers have a high-water content of up to 95%, which is why they are often used in preparing detox drinks.
+Cucumbers have a high water content of up to 95%, which is why they are often used in preparing detox drinks.

 The exotic varieties of mushrooms- shiitake, crimini, reishi, maitake, cordyceps, and enoki make great veggies for boosting your immune system.
 Reishi mushroom, for example, is also called the spirit fungus.
 It is native to the Chinese for its ability to strengthen the immune system and nourish the heart.
 It is also rich in beta-glucan, a polysaccharide that prevents infection.

 Cordyceps, on the other hand, is known to address the fatigue that comes with colds, by providing energy.
 In fact, three female athletes broke a record in 1993 after using cordyceps mushroom to provide energy during their national games in Beijing.
 Mushrooms are rich in vitamins3, such as polyphenols, zinc, vitamin D, and sterols that keep your system active and healthy.
 You can make a delicious mushroom dish by:

 - Adding button mushrooms to your morning omelet;

 - Making the mushroom a pizza topper – you may use different varieties;